 Track the news and jump at opportunities.
 Timing is essential.
 When an issue is dominating the news, that's what readers want to read and op-ed editors want to publish.
 Whenever possible, link your issue explicitly to something happening in the news.
-If you're a physician advocating for the importance of safely storing firearms, for instance, then start off by discussing the latest avoidable death by a firearm that wasn't properly secured.

-Different newspapers and websites have different guidelines, but, in general, the upper limit of an op-ed is 750 words- and shorter is often better.
+Different newspapers and websites have different guidelines, but, in general, the upper limit of an op-ed is 750 words-and shorter is often better.
 Keep your essay short and make your point clearly and persuasive.
 Some academic authors feel like they need more room to explain their argument, but unfortunately, newspapers have strict length guidelines and editors generally won't take the time to cut a long article down to size.

 Offer specific recommendations.
 An op-ed is not a news story that simply describes a situation; it is your opinion about how to improve matters.
-In an opinion piece, offer specific recommendations (e.g. Congress and the White House should pass legislation that requires extended background checks).
+In an opinion piece, offer specific recommendations (e.g. Congress and the White House should pass certain legislation).
 Additionally, tell readers why they should care.
 Appeals to self-interest usually are most effective.